casper-network/docs-archive/implementation/p2p.rst

 NewDeploys
 ^^^^^^^^^^

-When a node receives a deploy from the user, or when it downloads it as part of gossiping, it should, with the same algorithm as we use for blocks, inform some of its peers that it has this particular deploys available for download.
-The semantics are exactly the same as for `NewBlocks`.
+When a node receives a deploy (either from a user or via deploy gossiping), it should inform some of its peers that it has the deploy available for download.
+The semantics are exactly the same as for `NewBlocks` (using the same algorithm).

 StreamDeploysChunked
 ^^^^^^^^^^^^^^^^^^^^